chimera-linux/cports/Packaging.md

 same directory with the template.
 This file is a Python source file just like the template itself, and likewise it can contain variables and hooks.

+It can also reference the update check object via `self` at the global scope.
+This can be used to retrieve data to process.

 The allowed variables are:

 * `pkgname` *(str)* This is the package name the default pattern checks for.
 By default, it is taken from the template.
 You can override this if the template name does not match the remote project name.
+* `pkgver` *(str)* This is the version the fetched versions are compared against.
+You can use this when the version format of the package does not match and would result in wrong comparisons.
 * `url` *(str)* The URL where the version numbers are mentioned.
 If unset, the `url` of the template (taken as is) plus the `source` URL(s) (with the filename component stripped) are used.
 An exception to this is when